ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/causes.rst

 The central function `get_draws()
 <https://scicomp-docs.ihme.washington.edu/get_draws/current/>`_
 can be used to get estimates of cause of deaths models at the draw level for two outputs.
+Unless there is a good and specific reason, draws from CoDCorrect should be used to estimate cause-specific mortality or YLLs.

+- Output from CoDCorrect are age/sex/year/location specific deaths and years of life lost (YLLs).
+The function get_draws() returns both deaths and YLLs in *count* space.

+	- The source for CoDCorrect should be "codcorrect"

 - Output from CODEm are age/sex/year/location specific cause specific mortality rates and cause fractions (percent of all deaths)

 	- get_draws() can return CODEm and custom COD model results (source = "codem")
 	- This might not be the best place to pull results because they haven't gone through CoDCorrect yet.

-- Output from CoDCorrect are age/sex/year/location specific deaths and years of life lost (YLLs).
-The function get_draws() returns both deaths and YLLs in *count* space.

-	- The source for CoDCorrect should be "codcorrect"